Rosebel Gold Mine

 • M&A

 In February 2023, Zijin Mining completed the acquisition of a 95% interest in the Rosebel Gold Mine, with the remaining 5% held by a Surinamese state-owned enterprise.
+Beginning in 2025, Zijin Mining has held the operation through Zijin Gold International and now owns an 80.75% interest.

 ESG